-- From the outset, once you register your company, it will be good to have a Business Tax account with HMRC.
-Once this is set up, it will give you a good overview of when your company is paying taxes in the future.
+- From the outset, once you register your company, it’ll be good to have a Business Tax account with HMRC.
+Once this is set up, it’ll give you a good overview of when your company is paying taxes in the future.
 Once your company is set up, HMRC will automatically register it for Corporation Tax.
 If you need to file VAT returns in the future, you can set up an HMRC Business Tax account and register the business for VAT.
 In due course, the Corporation Tax service and PAYE for employer service can also be added to the Business Tax account.
 Once you do this, you can view the position of your company’s taxes via your Business Tax account.

 Link to Contractor Advice UK group on